Nice try ...

 bit, but occasionally you'll lose a lot.
 Overall you'll

-lose and that's the bottom line.
+lose more than you win and that's the bottom line.

 O.W.N.
 SMARTPICK SOFTWARE